gatling/gatling/src/sphinx/http/http_protocol.rst

 ------

 You can define checks at the http protocol definition level with: ``check(checks: HttpCheck*)``.
-They will be apply on all the requests, however you can disable them for given request thanks to the ``ignoreDefaultChecks`` method.
+They will be apply on all the requests, however you can disable them for given request thanks to the ``ignoreProtocolChecks`` method.

 .. note:: For more details see the dedicated section :ref:`here <http-check>`.